 I want help solving my problem

 The term “harm” is definitely way over the line.
 However, help is not always completely effective.
-By selecting only one child from a family or an entire village for adoption, for example, rivalry, resentment or envy may manifest itself on the part of other siblings or classmates.
+By selecting only one child from a family or an entire village for adoption, for example, rivalry, resentment or envy can manifest itself on the part of other siblings or classmates.
 And if you cannot influence the selection of children suitable for sponsorship, you never know whether political or religious affiliation, which is consistent with the activities of the helping organization, may have been a factor.

 Consequently, much also depends on the sensitivity and attitude of the sponsor, or if you prefer, the adopter.
-The social, cultural and economic differences between our world and the adopter’s environment are abysmal.
+The social, cultural and economic differences between our world and that of the adopter are abysmal.
 So it certainly doesn’t help the cause to send photos of expensive vacations and close-ups of a world that a child from a developing area may never know.
 At the same time, it may create a certain expectation in the child that his sponsor would be able to convey all this to him as well.

 Developmental adoption, which does not single out one particular child, but supports all children within an institution across the board, can help address some of these inequities.

 A person ready to help, upon arriving at the website of a helping organization, can be swept away by the whirlwind of sad stories and photos of beautiful children experiencing them.
 We don’t want to make light of their difficult situation and their need for help in the slightest.
-We just recommend that you don’t be immediately swayed by emotions and always check:
+If you are deciding whether to choose long distance adoption or traditional international adoption, you need to consider the level of responsibility and involvement.
+While true international adoption requires a demanding administrative and personal process and often fundamentally changes the lives of both parties, long-distance adoption is a less binding but still very rewarding way to help.

-Helping organizations in the Czech Republic
+Help organizations in the Czech Republic

 Does it exist legally and is it registered in the commercial register?
 Are there no scandals, bad experiences or even foreclosures associated with it?